 (1) The operator of a petroleum operation or geothermal energy operation must take all reasonably practicable steps to ensure that the petroleum operation or geothermal energy operation is carried out in a manner that is safe and without risk to the health of persons engaged in the petroleum operation or geothermal energy operation or other protected persons.

-Penalty: $110 000.
+Penalty: a fine of $110 000.

 (2) Without limiting the generality of subclause (1), the operator of a petroleum operation or geothermal energy operation must —